Pete Buttigieg On Mike Pence Opposing Same-Sex Marriage: ‘Your Quarrel, Sir, Is With My Creator’

 Hours after an appearance on NBC’s Meet the Press where he questioned the hypocrisy of evangelical Christians’ support for Donald Trump, Democratic presidential hopeful Pete Buttigieg raised his issue with Mike Pence, according to USA Today.

-Taking the stage Sunday at a fundraising brunch for a group that supports LGBTQ candidates, the openly-gay mayor of South Bend seemed to examine the faith of Mike Pence, who is strictly opposed to same-sex marriage.
+Taking the stage Sunday at a fundraising brunch for a group that supports LGBTQ candidates, the openly gay mayor of South Bend seemed to examine the faith of Mike Pence, who is strictly opposed to same-sex marriage.
 Buttigieg married his partner Chasten six months ago in an event, he says, that has changed his life for the better.
 But he reiterated that he wouldn’t expect people like Mike Pence to understand his situation because of their narrow-minded view of faith.

 “That’s the thing that I wish the Mike Pences of the world would understand.
 That if you have a problem with who I am, your problem is not with me.
 Your quarrel, sir, is with my creator.”